-The system office, college, or university shall take the appropriate corrective action based on results of the investigation, and the designated officer shall make appropriate inquires to ascertain the effectiveness of any corrective or disciplinary action.
-Complainants are encouraged to report any subsequent conduct that violates Board Policy 1B.1.1, as well as allegations of retaliation.
+The college, university, or system office shall take the appropriate disciplinary or corrective action based on results of the investigation.
+The designated officer shall make appropriate inquires to ascertain the effectiveness of any corrective or disciplinary action.
+Complainants and other individuals are encouraged to report any subsequent conduct they believe violates Board Policy 1B.1, as well as allegations of retaliation to the designated officer.

-Written notice to parties relating to discipline, resolutions, and/or final dispositions resulting from the report/complaint process is deemed to be official correspondence from the system office, college or university.
-In accordance with state law, the system office, college or university is responsible for filing the complaint disposition concerning complaints against employees with the Commissioner of Employee Relations within 30 days of final disposition.
+Written notice to parties relating to discipline, resolutions, or final dispositions resulting from the report/complaint process in this procedure is deemed to be official correspondence from the college, university, or system office.
+In accordance with Minn.
+Rule 3905.0500, the college, university, or system office is responsible for filing the complaint disposition concerning complaints against employees with the Commissioner of Management and Budget within 30 days of final disposition.

-Part 8.
+Part 7.
 Appeal

-Subpart A. Filing an appeal.
+Subpart A. Filing an appeal

-The complainant or the respondent may appeal the decision of the decisionmaker.
-An appeal must be filed in writing with the president or designee within ten (10) business days after notification of the decision.
+The complainant or the respondent may appeal the decision of the decision-maker.
+An appeal must be filed in writing with the president or designee within ten (10) business days from the receipt of the decision.
+The appeal timeline may be extended for reasonable cause.
 The appeal must state specific reasons why the complainant or respondent believes the decision was improper.
-In a complaint against a president or other official who reports directly to the chancellor, an appeal may be considered by the chancellor whether or not the chancellor served as the decisionmaker.